innodatalabs/innodatalabs.github.io/_posts/2017-08-15-the-newb-guide-to-google-cloud-machine-learning-engine-episode-one.md

 published: true
 ---

-# The newb guide to Google Cloud Machine Learning (ML) Engine - Episode One

-August 15th 2017

 As promised, we will look at some example TensorFlow code.
 The following will be the base TensorFlow code our Google Cloud Machine Learning (ML) Engine model we will be built upon:

 ## Base TensorFlow code